+What is Psychotherapy?
 Psychotherapy uses a range of treatments to help with a wide variety of emotional challenges, psychological issues, mental health problems.

 Therapy usually lasts a year or two.
 Clients who are eager and committed to change and willing to put this effort into the therapy report the most positive results.
 The aim of psychotherapy is to increase general well being and improve relationships.
 Psychotherapy revolves around a safe, supportive and trusting relationship that allows clients to talk openly and honestly about personal difficulties.
 A neutral, objective and nonjudgmental therapist enables a client to talk about their concerns and feelings.
-This dialogue is used to overcome thoughts, feelings and behaviours patterns that are problematic and preventing you from being your best self.
+This dialogue is used to overcome thoughts, feelings and behavioural patterns that are problematic and preventing you from being your best self.
 The goal of therapy is to help solve the problems that bring you in and teach you new skills to cope better with future challenges.

 What is a Psychotherapist?